Allan Savory: Military involvement

-Savory says in his memoir that he enlisted as a ranger with the British Colonial Service in the Northern Rhodesian Game Department to prepare himself for guerilla warfare - learning techniques like bush skills and tracking of animals like elephants from local traditions, which could then have military applications in counter-insurgency.
+Savory wrote in his memoir that he joined the British Colonial Service in the Northern Rhodesian Game Department in part to develop bushcraft and tracking skills he believed would have military applications in anticipated guerrilla warfare.
 In the early 1960s, when Savory was a Territorial (reserve) Army officer, he wrote to Federal Prime Minister Roy Welensky recommending the military prepare for impending guerrilla warfare by training trackers - a recommendation which was rejected by conservative senior officers.
-However, in the early 1960s, his ideas began to gain acceptance when the Federal Army's elite all-white Special Air Service (SAS) invited him to present courses on tracking and "aggressive bush craft" - which were deployed against African nationalist insurgent groups fighting against the colonial government.
+However, in the early 1960s, his ideas began to gain acceptance when the Federal Army's elite all-white Special Air Service (SAS) invited him to present courses on tracking and "aggressive bush craft" to military personnel.

-At the time of Unilateral Declaration of Independence in 1965, Savory was a Captain in the part-time Territorial Army unit, the 4th Battalion Royal Rhodesia Regiment.
+At the time of Unilateral Declaration of Independence in 1965, Savory was a captain in the part-time Territorial Army unit, the 4th Battalion Royal Rhodesia Regiment.
 He opposed UDI quietly.
 In 1965, Savory presented a paper to Rhodesian Army Headquarters suggesting the formation of a Guerrilla Anti-terrorist Unit (GATU) with white SAS operators and black police who would specialize in tracking, and pose as African nationalist insurgents to infiltrate and eliminate their groups - this request was approved, but disagreement between army and police led to the unit's termination.
 Before GATU was disbanded, Savory recalls that on operations "we whites were blackened with special dye produced for us".
+In his memoir, Savory described the use of enemy weapons and clothing during pseudo-operations, and wrote that participants sometimes darkened their faces and hands with dye.
 Subsequently, the army allowed Savory to select members of the entirely white Territorial Army, who were also rangers from the Rhodesian Department of National Parks and Wildlife Management (DNPWLM), and civilian professional hunters to form the Tracker Combat Unit (TCU) - as the unit had no black personnel, plans to infiltrate groups were abandoned, and re-focused on tracking and killing African nationalist insurgents.

+Subsequently, the army allowed Savory to select members of the Territorial Army, along with rangers from the Rhodesian Department of National Parks and Wildlife Management (DNPWLM) and civilian professional hunters, to form the Tracker Combat Unit (TCU); as the unit had no black personnel, plans to infiltrate groups were abandoned, and it refocused on tracking insurgent groups.

 After Savory's departure from the TCU, it later evolved to become the Selous Scouts.